fluent/fluent-bit-docs/installation/upgrade_notes.md

 For more details about changes on each release please refer to the [Official Release Notes](https://fluentbit.io/announcements/).

+## Fluent Bit v1.3

+If you are migrating from Fluent Bit v1.2 to v1.3, there are not breaking changes.
+If you are upgrading from an older version please review the incremental changes below.

 ## Fluent Bit v1.2

 ### Docker, JSON, Parsers and Decoders